Tummy Time Tips for Newborns (From Birth to 2 Months Old)

 What If My Baby Hates Tummy Time?

-Some babies seem resistant to lying on the bellies and may cry when they are put down in that position.
+Some babies seem resistant to lying on their bellies and may cry when they are put down in that position.

-If your baby is frustrated or upset being on his stomach, don’t force tummy time.
+If your baby is frustrated or upset being on their stomach, don’t force tummy time.
 Pick him up and try again later in the day.

 Don’t give up either!
 Keep trying to help your baby get used to the position.